Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 Revenue Gap Calculator

 Plug in your own numbers.
-The math is transparent and the source stats are linked below the widget.
+The math is open and the source stats are linked right below the widget.

 The two jobs you're accidentally asking one tool to do

 Here is the reframe.
-Your Shopify admin is the revenue source of truth.
-Every completed order is there.
-The orders/paid webhook fires for every one of them, whether the buyer used Shop Pay, Apple Pay, PayPal, or the standard checkout.
+Your Shopify admin is the source of truth for revenue.
+Every completed order is in it.
+The orders/paid webhook fires for every one, whether the buyer used Shop Pay, Apple Pay, PayPal, or the plain checkout.
 Shopify does not lose orders.
 Shopify loses analytics events.

-Your analytics, done right, is the source of truth for which channel earned each order.
+Your analytics, done right, is the source of truth for one thing: which channel earned each order.
 Not whether the order happened.
-Not how much revenue it generated.
+Not how much it was worth.
 Those are Shopify's job.
-The analytics job is: when an order ID appears in Shopify, which session started it, and where did that session come from.
+The analytics job is narrower.
+When an order ID shows up in Shopify, which session started it, and where did that session come from.

-GA4 tries to do both.
-It counts orders and attributes channels in the same system, using the same client-side purchase event as the join between the two.
-When the purchase event fails to fire at the payment sheet, both jobs fail at once.
-You lose the revenue count and the channel attribution simultaneously, because the event that would have carried both is gone.
+GA4 tries to do both jobs at once.
+It counts orders and attributes channels in the same system, and it uses the same client-side purchase event to tie the two together.
+So when that event fails to fire at the payment sheet, both jobs fail in the same instant.
+You lose the revenue count and the channel attribution together, because the one event that carried both is gone.

 The decoupling argument is simple.
-Count orders where orders are counted: Shopify admin.
-Attribute channels where channel data is captured: at landing, before the payment sheet exists.
-Join the two by order ID at the moment the webhook fires.
-The payment sheet is no longer in the critical path.
+Count orders where orders get counted, in the Shopify admin.
+Capture the channel where the channel is knowable, at landing, before the payment sheet even exists.
+Then join the two by order ID the moment the webhook fires.
+The payment sheet drops out of the critical path entirely.

-Edward Upton, Littledata's CEO, has been writing about this gap for years without framing it this way.
-Brad Redding of Elevar said on the Honest Ecommerce podcast in October 2022: "I don't think the vast majority of any site out there is going to say, 'Yes, my Google Analytics is 100% accurate.'"
-Rand Fishkin put the broader version of it on the SparkToro blog in July 2024: "If you try to prove acquisition via traffic referral data you will become Google's fool."
-The industry has the diagnosis.
-The prescription is still "ship more events faster," which is exactly what the payment sheet refuses to cooperate with.
+Edward Upton, Littledata's CEO, has been writing about this gap for years, just never framed this way.
+Brad Redding of Elevar said it bluntly on the Honest Ecommerce podcast in October 2022: "I don't think the vast majority of any site out there is going to say, 'Yes, my Google Analytics is 100% accurate.'"
+Rand Fishkin put the bigger version of it on the SparkToro blog in July 2024: "If you try to prove acquisition via traffic referral data you will become Google's fool."
+So the industry already agrees on the diagnosis.
+The prescription it keeps writing is "ship more events, faster."
+That is the one thing the payment sheet refuses to go along with.

 Decoupling attribution from the payment sheet: the architecture

-Step one: the session source is captured at landing.
-When a visitor lands on the store, a first-party script reads the URL's UTM parameters, the referrer, and any click IDs (gclid, fbclid).
-It writes these into a session identifier on the server, keyed by a short-lived first-party ID.
-If the tool is cookieless, the session ID lives in sessionStorage (tab-lifetime only) or is regenerated on each visit.
+Step one: capture the session source at landing.
+When a visitor arrives, a first-party script reads the URL's UTM parameters, the referrer, and any click IDs (gclid, fbclid).
+It writes them into a session record on the server, keyed by a short-lived first-party ID.
+If the tool is cookieless, the session ID lives in sessionStorage for the tab's lifetime, or gets regenerated on each visit.
 If it is cookie-based, a first-party cookie handles it.
-Either way, the channel is locked in before anything about checkout matters.
+Either way, the channel is locked in before checkout matters at all.
+(This only works if the inbound tags are clean; the UTM builder grades yours and shows the channel they'll classify into.)

-Step two: during the add-to-cart or begin-checkout step, the storefront writes the session's context into Shopify's note_attributes on the cart.
-This is the critical move. note_attributes is a key-value array that Shopify persists with the order.
-Whatever you write there survives the Shop Pay redirect, the Apple Pay sheet, the PayPal popup, and the return trip.
-When the order lands in Shopify's admin, your session context is in order.note_attributes.
+Step two: at add-to-cart or begin-checkout, the storefront writes that session context into Shopify's note_attributes on the cart.
+This is the move the whole thing turns on. note_attributes is a key-value array that Shopify keeps with the order.
+Whatever you put there rides through the Shop Pay redirect, the Apple Pay sheet, the PayPal popup, and the trip back.
+When the order shows up in the admin, your session context is sitting right there in order.note_attributes.

 Step three: Shopify fires the orders/paid webhook.
-Not orders/create — that fires for unpaid orders too. orders/paid is the definitive "money received" event.
-Your webhook handler verifies the HMAC, reads the payload, pulls the session context out of note_attributes, and fires a server-side custom event to your analytics tool with the full revenue amount, currency, order ID, and channel attribution.
+Not orders/create, which fires for unpaid orders too. orders/paid is the real "money received" event.
+Your handler verifies the HMAC, reads the payload, pulls the session context out of note_attributes, and fires a server-side custom event to your analytics tool with the full revenue amount, the currency, the order ID, and the channel.

 import crypto from 'crypto';